risk-first/website/introduction/Risk-Theory.md

 ## Net Present Risk

-If we can view software delivery from the point of view of _value_, then why can't we apply the same tools to [Risk] too?
+If we can view software delivery from the point of view of _value_, then why can't we apply the same tools to [Risk]() too?
 In order to do this, let's review "Eisenhower's Box" model.
 This considers two variables:

  - How valuable the work is (Importance)
  - How soon it is needed (Urgency)

 tbd.  image from wikipedia.  text from wikipedia.

 Here, we're considering a synthesis of both _time_ and _value_.
-But [Net Present Value] allows us to discount value in the future, which offers us a way to reconcile these two variables:
+But [Net Present Value]() allows us to discount value in the future, which offers us a way to reconcile these two variables:

 chart of discounting into the future tbd.

 Let's do the same thing with risk?
-Let's introduce the concept of [Net Present Risk], or NPR:
+Let's introduce the concept of [Net Present Risk](), or NPR:

 > Net Present Risk is tbd.